Rob Bironas: Charitable work

 Bironas founded The Rob Bironas Fund in 2008.
 The Nashville-based nonprofit is part of the Community Foundation of Middle Tennessee, and works to give Nashville youth ways to engage with and be educated by area musicians.
 The fund finances tools, education and leadership to help Nashville youth achieve scholastic excellence through music education.
 The fund has partnered with both the Nashville Symphony and Country Music Hall of Fame.

 Bironas was a board member of the Nashville Symphony, and worked to provide help to needy children through the Kicks for Kids program.
 He was also a member of Phi Kappa Tau fraternity, where he contributed to charity and philanthropy.

 Personal life

 In June 2014, Bironas married Rachel Bradshaw, daughter of former NFL and Hall of Fame quarterback Terry Bradshaw.
 Bironas was of Lithuanian descent.
+His son London committed to Stanford Cardinal football in 2025.

 Death

 On September 20, 2014, at approximately 11 p.m., Bironas was killed in a car crash.
 He lost control of his 2009 Yukon Denali and swerved off the road, flipped several times, hit several trees, and finally landed upside down in a ditch.
 He was transported to Vanderbilt University Medical Center but was pronounced dead on arrival.
 Witnesses said that Bironas had been driving aggressively prior to the crash.
 Toxicology reports released 11 days later revealed that Bironas' blood alcohol level had been 0.218 percent, almost three times the legal limit of 0.08 in the state of Tennessee.
 Autopsy reports showed Bironas died from blunt force trauma as a result of crashing the car.